 Intro

+Forecasting has been instrumental to society through the development of successful forecasts in multiple fields, including meteorology, economics, agricultural science, and epidemiology (citations from prospectus).
+Forecasting of ecological variables is in its relative infancy (Dietze, 2017) but has shown promise in many sub-disciplines of ecology (citations?
+Thomas et al 2019?
+Etc.) to improve management of freshwater ecosystems

 Ecosystem services provided by lentic freshwater systems are crucial to society, and yet lakes and reservoirs are increasingly threatened by eutrophication.

 Services include cultural and aesthetic value, food production, drinking water, etc.